bencvt/BuildRegion/README.md

 You can easily redefine the region: just move around or face a different direction, then `control-right-click` again.
-You can also move the region around using `[` and `]`.
+You can also move the region around using `[`, `]`, and the arrow keys.

-If you're using a Mac, use `command (⌘)` instead of `control`.
-If you prefer to use a keyboard shortcut instead of the mouse, `shift-[` and `shift-]` also work to clear and set the build region, respectively.

-Additionally, you can press `B` to change how the build region works:
+Press `B` to change how the build region works:

  *   *Blue (default)*: you can only place or destroy blocks *inside* the grid.
  *   *Red*: you can only place or destroy blocks *outside* the grid.
  *   *Green and white*: the grid is for *display* only; it won't affect block placement.

-Finally, press `shift-B` to get a list of all commands (i.e., a short version of everything you just read.)
+Finally, press `shift-B` or `control-middle-click` to open up a GUI window to help you define the region.
+Most of the things that you can do in the GUI are already covered by a keyboard or mouse shortcut, listed above.
+The GUI is intended as an alternate way to set up your region -- use whichever method you prefer!

+Note: if you're using a Mac, use `command (⌘)` instead of `control`.

 ## More info